-“So let me say right here something about conversion I find most people do not understand,” Herbert W. Armstrong wrote in his Autobiography, Volume 1.
+“So let me say right here something about conversion I find most people do not understand,” Herbert W. Armstrong wrote in his Autobiography.
 “The repentance required as a condition to being truly converted by receiving God’s Holy Spirit is something far different than most people suppose.
 It is infinitely more than … merely agreeing with certain doctrines.

 That is a very deep repentance.
 And as Mr. Armstrong said, most people don’t understand it.